predix-ui/predix-ui/_pages/develop/data-grid/cell-renderers.md

 # Create custom renderers

 Custom renderers allow applications to change the way data is displayed and edited in the grid.
-Custom renders are tiny web components.
+Custom renderers are tiny web components.
 When data needs to be displayed the grid creates a new instance of the custom renderer component, passes it data, and attaches it to the DOM.

 Custom renderers should be written as [Polymer 2.x style components] (https://www.polymer-project.org/2.0/docs/devguide/registering-elements).
 The renderer component should extend the `Predix.DataGridRendererMixin` base class, which is the same base class used to create the built-in renderers.